OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 A game session is played in scenes that fall into three broad states.

-* ***Adventuring.*** Activities include delving, exploring, investigating, scrutinizing, and traveling.
+* ***Adventuring.*** Activities like delving, exploring, investigating, scrutinizing, and traveling.
-* ***Encounters.*** Activities include fighting or interacting with characters, monsters, and other beings.
+* ***Encounters.*** Activities like fighting or interacting with characters, monsters, and other beings.
 * ***Downtime.*** Activities occurring between adventures, like carousing, crafting, research, and training.

-The gamemaster controls the transition from one scene to another, often with cues from the players.
+The gamemaster sets each scene and manages the transition from one scene to another, often with cues from the players.

 ## Rounds

-Once the gamemaster sets the scene, it may be necessary to partition it into rounds, granting each character a turn and their moment in the spotlight.
-During encounters, each round takes approximately 6 seconds of in-game time, with characters acting and reacting on their turn.
-During other scenes, a turn may take minutes, hours, days, or longer, per the gamemaster.

-The round is complete once all characters take their turn; the next round begins once all turns are finalized.
+Once the gamemaster sets the scene, it may be necessary to divide it into rounds, granting each character a turn to resolve their actions.
+The next round begins once all turns are finalized.
 This process continues until the scene is concluded.

-For reference, there are 10 rounds in a minute.
+During encounters, each round takes approximately 6 seconds of in-game time, with 10 rounds in a minute.
+During other scenes, a round may take minutes, hours, days, or longer to finalize, per the gamemaster.

 ### Initiative

 This process determines who takes their turn first within a round.
+This ruleset uses `copy needed here`

-## Checks
+## Actions

-Some character activities are routine and effortless, while others are contested or pose a more significant challenge; a check is called to validate each instance.
-A check is performed by rolling a d20 and comparing the result against a target number.
-The check involved - being an action or reaction - determines the target number.
+Some character actions are routine and effortless, while others are contested or pose a more significant challenge; during such instances, a check is called to validate each action.

+### Checks

+For actions and reactions, a check is performed by rolling a d20 at or under a target number (TN), derived from the relevant attribute adjusted for the challenge level.

+> Target Number (TN) = Relevant Attribute - Challenge Level

+### Challenge Level

+`copy needed here`

-### Action Check
+### Attributes

 `copy needed here`